Good: In Asian thought

+Need we ask anyone to tell us these things?

 Opposition to evil

 In religion, ethics, and philosophy, "good and evil" is a very common dichotomy.
 In cultures with Manichaean and Abrahamic religious influence, evil is usually perceived as the antagonistic opposite of good.
 Good is that which should prevail and evil should be defeated.

 As a religious concept, basic ideas of a dichotomy between good and evil has developed in western cultures so that today: